MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/quick-start.md

 > [!div class="mx-imgBorder"]
 > ![](media/filter-sort.png "Filter and sort customer profiles")

-What's in the sort list depends on the category you selected earlier and the profile type.
-This example is xyz category with **Top paying** as the profile type.
+What's in the sort list depends on the business category you selected earlier and the profile type.

 > [!div class="mx-imgBorder"]
 > ![](media/sort-list.png "Sort list")

-C360 analyzes and builds unified customer profilesShow how Customer360 “automagically” (ML algos + incremental learning from what user has taught the system) does identity conflation and maps customer data streams into customer profiles in CDS-A

 ### Segments
 Content